lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/s1-jones/All Classes/Thread 1, Day 3.md

 5. Concept: [[Introduction to Functions]]
 6. Exercise: [[Shapes]]
 ## Things to do before our next class
-- [ ] Do your best to complete the concept exploration and the shapes exercise.
+- [ ] Do your best to complete the concept explorations and the shapes exercise.